View a simulated rendering of the I-5 to Medina project: YouTube

-About 115,000 vehicles and more than 190,000 people cross Lake Washington every day on the SR 520 floating bridge.
+Approximately 70,000 vehicles cross Lake Washington every day on the SR 520 floating bridge.
 It’s a key regional route for commuters and freight.

 After floating for more than 50 years, the four-lane bridge is often clogged by traffic and is showing its age.

 The floating bridge pontoons are vulnerable to windstorms, and bridge support columns are vulnerable to earthquakes.